DamynChipman/EllipticForest/paper.md

 # Statement of need

 The novelty of EllipticForest as software is the implementation of the HPS method for coupling with other scientific software as well as user extension.
-Currently, all other implementations of the HPS method are MATLAB codes designed by research groups and used in-house for solving specific problems.
+Currently, all other implementations of the HPS method are MATLAB codes designed by research groups and used in-house for solving specific problems [@ultraSEM; @HPS_Demos].
 EllipticForest is the first C++ implementation of the HPS method.
 The numerical methods used in EllipticForest are detailed in [TODO: Cite paper 1] and the parallel counterpart in [TODO: Cite paper 2].
 This paper highlights the software implementation including the user-friend interface to the HPS method and the ability for users to extend the solver interface using object-oriented programming (OOP) paradigms.

 # Software Overview